 Shamanic work is healing done at the level of spirit.
 In doing this work we connect with our higher selves and helping spirits for guidance, insight, and relief of physical, emotional, and spiritual symptoms.
 If you had told me 10 years ago, while I was working in the ER, that some day I would be a practitioner of shamanic healing modalities I wouldn’t have even known what that was, let alone believed it would be my path.
 Despite not believing in Spirit (or, really, being too unsure to step into the possibility of Spirit) and choosing to (try to) cut myself off from it, I always felt a pull.
-What allowed me to start opening up to that pull was learning how to redefine and practice trust in myself, intuition, spiritual connection, and faith.
+What allowed me to start opening up to that pull was learning how to redefine and practice trust in myself, my intuition, spiritual connection, and faith.
 I think Brene Brown gives the best working definitions for what those things are.
 You can read her work in a series of books that start with “The Gifts of Imperfection.”
 Below are her definitions that, for me, anchor ideas of spirit work into the tangible world.

 –Connection is “the energy that exists between people when they feel seen, heard and valued; when they can give and receive without judgement; when they derive sustenance and strength from the relationship.
 The energy of connection must travel in both directions.”